josephwele/node.js-and-Mysql/README.md

 * what the app do?
 1. ask the user to put the id(sku) of the product
 2. ask how many products needed
+3. calculate the amount price to the user

 images showing the functionality of the app